10 November 2022

 When choosing to look after your loved one at home, there are several factors to consider, and these include (but are not limited too)

-1. Finding out what equipment or home changes may be required.
-Some homes may need permanent adjustments made, or furniture rearranged to make things more accessible.
+- Finding out what equipment or home changes may be required.
+Certain homes may require permanent modifications or rearrangement of furniture to improve accessibility.

 2. Alarms and monitors may need to be purchased for safety and emergencies in regard to falls, giving you peace of mind.